-“Y’all ain’t Black,” Tommy observed.
+“Y’all ain’t Black,” Tommy observes.
 “I thoughts I hadda let ya fuck me to see ya.”

 “I was just joshin’ ya.
-All y’all needed was to trust me, then love me.
+All y’all need is to trust me, then love me.
 I’m glad y’all kin see me now.
 Y’all kin be pretty hard-hearted.”